mkluge/ksp-console/planning.md

     - Self test all LEDs?
     - 7 inputs (7 gnds)
     - one more PCF8754 (number 5)

 LCD TFT diplays:
   - show fuel and stuff
   - 2 160x128 panels, 1.8", SPI interface
   - 5 pins each, so 10 digital pins
   - 4x 5V (background LEDs), 4x GND
   - on second arduino (slave)
+  - note: connect both CS signals together to one

 9-er panel Apollo-style for Warnings and Info:
   - pin?